JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 ### LDAP authentication

 By default JATOS uses only locally stored users and no LDAP.
-LDAP configuration is only possible in `conf/production.conf`.
+LDAP configuration is only possible in `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3).
 At the moment LDAP users still have to be created manually in JATOS' _User manager_ (with the checkbox LDAP turned on).- only authentication is done via LDAP.

 * `jatos.user.authentication.ldap.url` - Specifies URL of the LDAP server.
 Not set or an empty string means no authentication via LDAP.
 * `jatos.user.authentication.ldap.basedn` - LDAP base DN(s) (distinguished name).
 Can be one DN with a single string (e.g. `"ou=students,dc=example,dc=com"`) or a list of DNs in squared brackets (e.g. `["ou=students,dc=example,dc=com", "ou=scientists,dc=example,dc=com"]`).
 Not set or an empty string means no authentication via LDAP.